 Now here’s the hard part.
 If you think you are going to want to blog for awhile and you don’t want something like “.blogspot” at the end of your URL, you’re going to want to try to pick a domain name at the beginning of the process.
 (Even if you want to start a blog for free – which is totally doable – I highly recommend buying your domain name!)
 Researching which domain names are available is easy, but you’ll likely find that what you want isn’t going to be available so you’re going to have to get creative.
 I buy all of my domain names from NameCheap, as I’ve found them to be the most affordable.

 Honestly, you could save yourself a lot of time by making this your first step in choosing a blog name.
-There’s nothing worse than coming up with the PERFECT blog name only to find out that the domain name you want isn’t available.
+There’s nothing worse than coming up with the PERFECT blog name only to find out that the URL you want isn’t available.

 4. Ask around

 If you’re stuck on what to name your blog, consider asking trusted friends and family for suggestions.
 Tell them that you are in the process of choosing a perfect blog name and people will probably bombard you with suggestions!
 If you don’t want to or don’t feel comfortable asking for suggestions then perhaps you could run your front-runners by them for brutally honest opinions, or ask people in blogging-related Facebook groups for their opinions.

 5. Do your research

 If you’re not comfortable asking for suggestions, check out Google Keyword Tool.
 Type in a few keywords that you’re interested in using and this tool will spit out a bunch of related word combinations.
 Another one of my favorite things to do when I’m looking for word inspiration is to use thesaurus.com to check out synonyms for words I love.
 Inspiration can strike in the strangest places and sometimes all it takes is seeing new words or combinations of words to get the juices flowing!